 An "x" following a course number indicates that the course is cross-referenced in another department.
 The course description indicates which department the course is cross-referenced with.

-Credit from two-year institutions
+Credit from other institutions

-Northwestern will accept a maximum of 62 semester hours from regionally accredited two-year institutions.
 Credits will be accepted only for courses with grades of C or higher.
 See the section on admission of transfer students.